DKrepsky/CC3200-Linux-SDK/README.md

 # CC3200-Linux-SDK

-## NOTE: Since TI provides now support for CC3200 developmnent under linux with CCS, this repository won't receive any updates.
+## NOTE: Since TI provides now support for CC3200 developmnent under linux with CCS, this repository will not receive any updates.

 ### Overview
 This repo contains a reworked SDK for the CC3200 microcontroller, from Texas